Event: Surf Coast Trail Marathon

 Finish: Fairhaven SLSC

-Event Partners / Supportors: Saucony, i/o Merino, The Happy Runner, Rouge Wave.
+Event Partners / Supporters: Saucony, i/o Merino, The Happy Runner, Rouge Wave.

 So why go back?
 Why do an event you hated the first time around?

 The first time I did this event, I had everything against me.
-I got sick prior to the event and less than ideal training.
+I got sick prior to the event and had less-than-ideal training.

-Fast forward 3 years, I have countless trail running kilometers in my legs.
+Fast forward 3 years, and I have countless trail running kilometres in my legs.
 I’ve run their sister event Afterglow twice.
-Because of that I knew that I would have to come back and revisit this event, and experience it in the way I should have experienced it the first time around.
+Because of that, I knew that I would have to come back and revisit this event, and experience it in the way I should have experienced it the first time around.